 Can I give my key to a neighbour I trust?

 Leaving a key with a neighbour, or hiding a spare key for them to use, is risky – and the way you use your keys could invalidate your home insurance.
 But it’s a risk that almost half (45%) of Brits take.

 If a burglar finds the spare key and breaks into your house, you might not be able to claim on your home insurance policy.

-Many insurers would only cover a burglary if there were signs of forced entry.
-If it looks like a burglar has been able to wander in without any security, they could invalidate your claim.
+Many insurers cover burglaries only if there are signs of forced entry.
+If it looks as if a burglar has been able to wander in without any security, it could invalidate your claim.